davetropeano/lda/source/what-is-this-rdf-thing/index.markdown

 ### RDF for JSON programmers - lesson 1

 Let's take the example of an on-line product review at Amazon.com.
-Since Amazon URLs are long and complicated and difficult to read (they should work on that), We're going to substitute them as follows:
+Since Amazon URLs are long and complicated and difficult to read (they should work on that), we're going to substitute them as follows:

 Simplification | Real Amazon URL
 ---            | ---